iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 PWM and DSHOT Control with a Flight Controller
 ***********************************************

-This tutorial is meant to walk you through the process of performing basic setup and testing for controlling a Vertiq module with a flight controller using :ref:`Standard PWM <hobby_standard_pwm>` or :ref:`DSHOT <hobby_dshot>`.
+This tutorial is meant to walk you through the process of performing basic setup and testing of a Vertiq module in order to integrate with a flight controller using :ref:`Standard PWM <hobby_standard_pwm>` or :ref:`DSHOT <hobby_dshot>`.
 This tutorial covers only the basics of testing that the flight controller can spin your modules with the appropriate protocol, and not the setup of any additional flight controller peripherals like an RC controller or a GPS.
 This tutorial takes you from a totally fresh module and flight controller to a :ref:`Standard PWM <hobby_standard_pwm>` or :ref:`DSHOT <hobby_dshot>` controllable module